The size of current account deficit/surplus is affected by several factors including:

 - Relative wages

 - Standard of infrastructure e.t.c

-To some extent the size of the current account depends on how many capital flows a country can attract.
-For example, the US was able to run a persistent current account deficit of 5% of GDP or more (see: US Current account deficit) because foreign investors wanted to buy dollar assets.
+To some extent, the size of a sustainable current account deficit depends on how the level of capital flows a country can attract.
+For example, in the past, the US was able to run a persistent current account deficit of 3% of GDP or more (see: US Current account deficit) because foreign investors wanted to buy dollar assets.
 Without this demand for dollar assets (such as Treasury Bills) there would have been a decline in the value of the dollar which would have reduced the size of the current account deficit.